steveseguin/vdo.ninja/improvingperformance/README.md

 * **Use speedify.com**, a streaming-centric VPN that prioritizes streaming traffic and can bond your ethernet connection with an LTE phone connection.

-Video and audio bandwidth used by OBS Ninja are determined on the receiving side.
+Video and audio bandwidth used by VDO.Ninja are determined on the receiving side.
 TBD

 ## CPU - SENDING SYSTEM